Treatment Options for Degenerative Disc Disease

 Conservative treatment for degenerative disc disease involves pain medications, non-surgical decompression, the use of anti-inflammatories, and physical therapy to strengthen the spine.
 Where pain persists, worsens, or is accompanied by weakness, loss of bladder or bowel control, or other signs of severe nerve damage or spinal cord compression, patients will usually require surgery to address the problems.
-After referral to Laser Spine Institute, patients with degenerative disc disease may be deemed good candidates for an endoscopic procedure, such as a microdiscectomy, to remove disc fragments trapping the nerves.
+After referral to Laser Spine Institute, patients with degenerative disc disease may be deemed good candidates for a minimally invasive procedure, such as a microdiscectomy, to remove disc fragments trapping the nerves.
 Some patients are able, instead, to manage their symptoms using appropriate conservative treatments, with a range of experienced pain management specialists available to devise tailored treatment programs.

 The decision to undergo surgery for degenerative disc disease depends on factors such as age, overall health, and the degree of activity restriction and pain caused by the condition.
 Patients may be prescribed physical therapy both before and after back surgery for degenerative disc disease so as to improve strength and the outcome of surgery.
 Physical therapy can help relax the muscles in the back and decrease the incidence of muscle spasms and cramps.
 Improvements in posture may also help slow down degenerative changes in the spine.
-When neck or lower back pain becomes intolerable or persists without relief, a complimentary initial MRI review at Laser Spine Institute can determine if a minimally invasive spine procedure could relieve symptoms of degenerative disc disease.
+When neck or lower back pain becomes intolerable or persists without relief, an initial MRI review at Laser Spine Institute can determine if a minimally invasive spine procedure could relieve symptoms of degenerative disc disease.